 Be liberal with skin ointments

 Chickenpox spots can be extremely itchy, so make sure you stock up on some topical ointments to help soothe your child’s skin.
 Calamine lotion is often touted as the go-to cream when chickenpox spots break out.
-And it may well help reduce some itching.
+And it may well help reduce some of the itching.
 But there are other products available too that you might find more effective.
-I personally found that foams work brilliantly.
-They are much easier to apply to the skin than creams – and less mess.
-Whatever ointment you use, apply it liberally, especially just before bedtime to help aid some sleep.
+I personally found that mousse-like foams work brilliantly.
+They’re much easier to apply to the skin than creams – and less messy.
+Whatever ointment you use, apply it generously, especially just before bedtime to help aid some sleep.

 An antihistamine, such as chlorphenamine, may also help with the itching.
 These can be bought over the counter from a pharmacy.
-But don’t give this medicine to your child if they’re under 1.
+But don’t give this medicine to your child if they’re under one.

 Be aware of throat and genital spots

 Chickenpox spots commonly appear on the face, the trunk of the body, and the arms and legs.
-But spots can also develop on mucus membranes, such as inside your child’s mouth, their throat and on their genitals.
-These can be exceptionally sore.
+But they can also develop in areas that aren’t so easy to spot, such as inside your child’s mouth, their throat and on their genitals.
+These can be exceptionally sore, but not always immediately obvious.
 If your child isn’t at the stage of talking, it can be hard for them to communicate where they have pain or itching.
-Offer soft, cool/cold foods, such as ice-cream, yoghurt and fruit smoothies.
+Offer your child soft, cool/cold foods, such as ice-cream, yoghurt and fruit smoothies.

-If your little one has spots on their genitals, try to keep that area as clean as possible.
+If your little one has spots on their genitals, try to keep that area as clean and dry as possible.
 Swift nappy changes are key.
-Your child is likely to become upset during a nappy change if they are sore.
+They’re likely to become upset during a nappy change if they’re sore.
 But what’s important is hygiene and cleanliness to avoid infection in an already hard-to-treat area.
 Be gentle and speak softly to them during the change, with a big cuddle afterwards.
+After baths, gently pat the area dry and apply ointment to ease their itchiness.

 Regular oatmeal baths

-Although there isn’t any strong evidence for its use, I did find that oatmeal baths really helped Maggie.
-Put a handful of oats into a muslin cloth or tea towel and tie it closed tightly.
+Although there isn’t any strong evidence for its use for chickenpox, I did find that oatmeal baths really helped Maggie.
+Put a handful of oats into a muslin cloth, sock or tea towel, and tie it closed tightly.
 Submerge the package in a warm bath, giving it a squeeze now and then, and let your child soak for a while.
 Make sure you dry your child’s skin thoroughly after a bath (pat not rub) and apply lots of ointment before bed.
-Loose clothing, day and night, is also a great idea, as it’s comfortable on the skin.
+Loose clothing, day and night, is also a great idea for little ones with chickenpox, as it’s comfortable on the skin.

 Ease the fever with paracetamol

-You may well have seen some coverage recently about not using ibuprofen for chickenpox.
+You may well have seen some coverage about not using ibuprofen for chickenpox.
 And there is truth in it – stick to paracetamol (eg, Calpol) to reduce your child’s fever and pain during chickenpox.
-It’s advised to avoid ibuprofen because there is a risk it can cause skin reactions.
+With ibuprofen, there is a risk it can cause skin reactions in people with the chickenpox virus.
 Also, don’t use aspirin.

 Keep your child’s fluid levels up, especially if they have a fever.
-Offer water regularly, and place a glass or beaker of water by the side of their bed when they go to sleep in case they need a drink during the night.
+Offer them water regularly, and place a cup or beaker of water by the side of their bed when they go to sleep in case they need a drink during the night.

 When to seek medical advice or urgent help